- Study Abroad

 - DO familiarize yourself with the policies of your card, payment plan, interest rates, and general usage guidelines.
 Especially if you are a first time credit card user.
 We recommend this consumer guide from the federal reserve for tips on credit card usage.

 What are the DON’T’s of using credit/debit cards abroad?

 - DO NOT travel with large amounts of cash.
 For students participating on semester long programs, we do not recommend you travel with a semester’s worth of cash.
 Some US banks have international branches or affiliates, so be sure to check with your current bank.
 Some students use travelers checks, while most prefer to withdraw money from international atm’s.
 Usually your US bank will charge you a small percentage for an international withdrawal, but they also provide you with the best available exchange rate for that day.
 We recommend students withdraw around the equivalent of 250 US dollars at a time, to ensure you are not travelling with large amounts of cash.

 - DO NOT plan on using solely credit/debit cards while abroad.
 Credit/Debit cards are not necessarily accepted everywhere.
 Depending on your location of travel, you may find yourself shopping in small outdoor markets or eating in a countryside café where they only take cash.
 Try and always carry small amounts of emergency cash!

 Familiarize yourself with the current exchange rate, or cost of living in your country of travel.
 The website XE.com provides information on current exchange rates.
 View a sample cost comparison of daily expenses.

 For students travelling on our Discover the World program, consider the order of your travels.
-Paris is typically the most expensive city, followed by Rome and Seville.
+Paris is typically the most expensive city.
 Make sure to plan accordingly based on your specific rotation!

 Staying in Touch